-This market is large at around US\$1 billion and growing consistently at 3-4% per year for the next five years, according to industry data.
+This market is large at around US\$1 billion and is forecasted to grow at 3-4% per year for the next five years, according to industry data.

 Within that market, new telecom towers are approximately a \$600 million CAD per year market.
 Clear Blue has approximately 0.7-1.0% of that market on a trailing four-quarter basis, as shown in chart above, which suggests the Company has a very long and consistent runway for revenue growth.